Send your enquiry.

 A recent case in the Court of Appeal has highlighted that when it comes to sexual assault cases, the defendant can be found guilty, even if he did not intend the assault to be sexual.

 If you have been charged with sexual assault, please contact us at Ashmans Solicitors.
-Our criminal defence solicitors can help you.
+Our sexual assault solicitors can help you.
 We are available to take your call 24 hours a day, 7 days a week.